 |

-Keywords are the words
+Keywords are the words you

-you want to rank well for.
+want to rank well for.
+"Keywords"

-"Keywords" is somewhat of a misnomer, since when we
+is somewhat of a misnomer, since when we say keywords we're actually

-say keywords we're actually talking about multi-word
+talking about multi-word phrases.

-You may want to put some thought into the keywords you
+You may want to put some thought into the keywords you want to

-just focus on building a good website and not worry about
+building a good website and not worry about the SEO.
+That's true, but

-the SEO.
-That's true, but you can cross that line just a
+you can cross that line just a little bit by thinking about what

-will match for when creating that page.
+phrases you hope your page will match for when creating that page.

 |